mozilla/addon-sdk/packages/addon-kit/docs/widget.md

 expose their user-interface in a way that blends in well with the host application.

-The widgets are displayed on a horizontal bar above the browser status bar.
-Expect major changes to the look and feel of the bar, as well as the location of it, in subsequent releases.
+The widgets are displayed in the Firefox 4 Add-on Bar by default.
+Users can move them around using the Firefox toolbar customization palette, available in the View/Toolbars menu.

 The widget bar can be shown and hidden via the Control+Shift+U keyboard shortcut (or Cmd+Shift+U if on Mac).